 Table 2 displays data for another set of Virginia municipalities that enacted one or more cigarette tax increases since FY 2010.
-However, they did not experience immediate drops in cigarette tax revenues, but rather, the tax increases initially produced revenue gains that did not meet expectations.
-Moreover, cigarette tax revenues fell in several municipalities in at least one fiscal year following the tax increase.
+However, they did not experience immediate drops in cigarette tax revenues, but rather, the tax increases produced revenue gains that did not meet expectations.
+Moreover, cigarette tax revenues fell in every one of these jurisdictions between FY 2015 and FY 2016.